 - Teaching and Learning: What new classroom models and designs make a difference to today’s students?
 How do we create new approaches to course-taking and curriculum design to maximize student engagement and learning outcomes for students of all backgrounds and experiences?
 What new digital teaching tools seem to affect student outcomes?
 What new assessment methods could we use to guide practice?

 - Faculty Roles: How is the old faculty paradigm of teaching, scholarship and service changing?
 What are new models of faculty support?
 What are new approaches to faculty development?
 How is faculty governance changing?
 What are new models for hiring and retaining contingent faculty?

 - Student Success: Keeping with our program themes from the past few years, we will also have a conference track that focuses on student success.
 We plan to have many innovative presentations about the work going on in both our signature Re-Imagining the First Year of College (RFY) project, which involves 44 AASCU campuses, and the Frontier Set (FS), which involves 31 cross-sector campuses and systems.

 As you can see, the program for our Academic Affairs Winter Meeting is deliberately eclectic, providing a rich menu of program choices that reflect the needs and interests of our participants.

-As we did this past summer in Baltimore, we also plan to have a provost-only track on Saturday morning that provides an opportunity for chief academic officers to talk with their peers about the unique issues they confront.
+As we did this past summer in Baltimore, we also plan to have a provost-only track that provides an opportunity for chief academic officers to talk with their peers about the unique issues they confront.